 - Rockin’ Kids Singalong at La Pena.
 On Friday mornings at 10.30, ex-punk rocker turned mom Stephanie Pepitone plays kid-friendly songs with a little extra noise.
 Kids can join her on the stage, stare off into space, or grab one of the instruments or scarves she provides.
 Best for ages 1-4.

 - Berkeley’s Wee Play drop-in play sessions for ages 1-4.
-You can find toddler playthings set up for kids and their caregivers at two Berkeley park recreation centers: Monday, Wednesday, and Friday at Frances Albrier Hall (aka San Pablo Park) and Tuesdays and Thursdays at James Kenney Gym (nearish Berkeley’s Fourth Street shopping area.)
-At both locations the drop-in sessions run from 9.30 to 11 am.
+You can find toddler playthings set up for kids and their caregivers at two Berkeley park recreation centers: Tuesday and Thursday at Frances Albrier Hall (aka San Pablo Park).
+The drop-in sessions run from 9.30 to 11 am.